janaagaard75/janaagaard75.github.io/drafts/readable-code.md

 As I get older a have had experience with different code bases, my observance is that the most important factor for a piece of code is that is it easy to read.

-I rate readablity higher than bug-free, because readablity is the most important factor in making code maintainable, and thus I generally find it it pretty easy to fix bugs in code that is easy to read.
+I rate readability higher than bug-free, because readability is the most important factor in making code maintainable, and thus I generally find it it pretty easy to fix bugs in code that is easy to read.

 ## What is Readable Code?